Amazon roars back into $1 trillion club, powered by one-day delivery boost

 “We’re increasingly optimistic Amazon will continue to execute throughout 2020 on both the top and bottom line.”

-Amazon has been in and around the $1 trillion club for a while now, accompanied by the other tech giants like Apple Inc (AAPL.O), Alphabet Inc (GOOGL.O) and Microsoft Corp (MSFT.O).
+Amazon has been in and around the $1 trillion club for a while now, accompanied by the other tech giants like Apple Inc, Alphabet Inc and Microsoft Corp.

-Investors and analysts are touting Visa Inc (V.N) and Mastercard Inc (MA.N) as the next companies in line to move in to the elite list.
+Investors and analysts are touting Visa Inc and Mastercard Inc as the next companies in line to move in to the elite list.

-At a time when Amazon has been trying to improve its delivery timings through in-house initiatives, the company’s fortunes could be intertwined with that of its delivery partner United Parcel Service Inc (UPS.N), which earns more than one-tenth of its revenue through its partnership with the Washington-based company.
+At a time when Amazon has been trying to improve its delivery timings through in-house initiatives, the company’s fortunes could be intertwined with that of its delivery partner United Parcel Service Inc, which earns more than one-tenth of its revenue through its partnership with the Washington-based company.

 MKM Partners analyst Rohit Kulkarni said Amazon’s logistics business could eclipse UPS in as soon as five years.